Thamindu-wijerathne/Calculator/README.md

-Here's some context you can include in your GitHub README file for your Octave Calculator project:

 ---
 # Octave Calculator

 Octave Calculator is a graphical calculator built using GNU Octave's GUI components.
 It features an intuitive interface with various mathematical functions, including basic arithmetic, trigonometric operations, exponents, factorials, and special constants like π and e.